Skip to main content

 PlatformDirect CommandRequired Credentials

-Telegramcline connect telegramBot username, bot token
+Telegramcline connect telegramBot token

 Discordcline connect discordApplication ID, bot token, public key, base URL